 Jukebox History 1888-1913

 These years the music machines for public entertainment have been around for more than a century.
-The first steps to make the modern electrically amplified multi-selection phonographs possible were taken in the late 1880's in London, England, by the American born Charles Adams-Randall (1888), and especially in San Francisco, California, by Louis T. Glass and William S. Arnold (1889).
-The coin-operated automatic phonographs, known today as jukeboxes, have over the years turned out to be among the most hard to kill cultural phenomena.
-Of course there have been good as well as bad times for the individuals and companies involved in the production of automatic phonographs, but so far the jukebox as such has survived both as a cultural and as a commercial phenomenon in most parts of the modern world.
+The first steps to make the modern electrically amplified multi-selection phonographs possible were taken in the late 1880's in London, England, by the American born Charles Adams-Randall (1888), and especially in San Francisco, California, by Louis Glass and William S. Arnold (1889).
+The coin-operated automatic phonographs, known today as jukeboxes, have over the years turned out to be among the hardest to kill cultural phenomena.
+Of course, there have been good as well as bad times for the individuals and companies involved in the production of automatic phonographs, but until now the jukebox has survived both as a cultural and as a commercial phenomenon in most parts of the modern world.

 The very early European and American history of the phonograph is still not quite elucidated, as new information concerning the pioneers Édouard-Léon Scott de Martinville, Charles Cros, Thomas Alva Edison, and especially Frank Lambert, has been found in recent years.
 However, the first important name connected to the cylinder phonographs was of course Thomas Alva Edison, who filed a patent for a "Phonograph or Speaking Machine" in December 1877.
 Edison's invention, and the following patented improvements by Alexander Wilford Hall filed in November 1878, became the basis of the automatic music machines with coin slots called 'nickel-in-the-slot machines'.
 The concept of inserting a coin in order to listen to music from an automatic or semiautomatic cylinder or disc playing machine forms the actual basis of the term 'jukebox'.